javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 That power is usually excessive for traditional client-server apps.
 IndexedDB is intended for offline apps, to be combined with ServiceWorkers and other technologies.

-The native interface to IndexedDB, described in the specification <https://www.w3.org/TR/IndexedDB>, is event-based.
+The native interface to IndexedDB, described in the specification [IndexedDB](https://www.w3.org/TR/IndexedDB), is event-based.

-We can also use `async/await` with the help of a promise-based wrapper, like <https://github.com/jakearchibald/idb>.
+We can also use `async/await` with the help of a promise-based wrapper, like [jakearchibald's idb](https://github.com/jakearchibald/idb).
 That's pretty convenient, but the wrapper is not perfect, it can't replace events for all cases.
 So we'll start with events, and then, after we gain an understanding of IndexedDb, we'll use the wrapper.

 ## Open database